wowiamhere/angular-cli-example/README.md

 - **app.component.ts**
     + an [Angular2] application is composed of various components.
 This is the **root** component
 - **app.component.spec.ts**
-    + for the root component
+    + test for the root component
 - **app.component.html** (a view .html)
-    + each component has a view file.
-This one is for the root component
+    + each component has a view file
 - **app.component.css** (.css)

 In the **`src/`** folder, you will find a file